 The Plaza of the Cathedral of Oviedo

-We moved down González Abascal Street and arrived at the Cathedral Square (which is well worth a visit), presided by the monumental tower of its basilica and a large open space in which formerly there were houses with beautiful arcades.
-There was celebrated the famous market of "les madreñes", constituting one of the social epicenters of old Oviedo.
-From this place we see the Palacio de los Valdecárzana Heredia, from the 17th century.
-A legendary building for the Oviedo society and fictional fiction, since the famous Casino de la Regenta was located there until the year 1931.
+We moved down González Abascal Street and arrived at the Cathedral Square (which is well worth a visit to part), chaired by the monumental tower of its basilica and a large open space in which formerly houses of beautiful arcades existed.
+There the famous market of «Les Madreñes» was celebrated, constituting one of the social epicenters of the old Oviedo.
+From this place we see the Palace of the Valdecárzana Heredia, from the 17th century.
+A mythical property for the ovetense society and for fiction fiction, because the famous Casino de la Regenta was located there until 1931 year.
 Cathedral and Casino, an indissoluble couple in the novel that today finds one more hallmark: the sculpted figure of Ana Ozores, la Regenta.
 Like a passer-by but with a sculptural nature, with imaginary and also realistic origins.

 From the complex network of pedestrian streets that come out at our pace we will initially take Cimadevilla street, that next to the Rúa and the street Magadalena constituted the vital artery of the ovetense society.
 Commercial establishments, cafés for gatherings, bazaars, etc. On our left, with a slight downward slope, we walk through an alley that ends in Trascorrales Square.
 A must to appreciate as a whole a small room in the city, collected and silent, where you breathe the air of history and character of Vetusta.